amaurits/maurits/content/blog/PNASnews/index.md

 To mark the publication of the findings in the _Proceedings of the National Academy of Sciences_, the William & Mary news team published a story about the research.

-Click below to read the story
+Click [here]('/publication/pnas/') to jump to additional information about the publication, and click on the image below to read the story.

 <center>
 <a href=https://www.wm.edu/news/stories/2022/advantage-vs.-disadvantage-wm-professor-co-authors-study-on-how-inequality-is-framed.php><img src="PNASstory featured.png"></a>
 </center>"

-Click [here]('https://www.maurits.net/publication/pnas/') to jump to additional information about the publication.